mmattbtw/mmattbtw.github.io/index.md

 * [epic games store](https://www.epicgames.com/store/p/fortnite?epic_creator_id=0caf473a446a4837a448dce55f063ebc&epic_game_id=fortnite){:class="ext other"} - you can also use code matt in the fortnite item shop #EpicPartner

 *All links above are affiliate links that help benefit me, I either get a kickback, or some other perks.*

+## USE CODE MATT
+yo you can use code `matt` on the Epic Games Store, **AND** the bottom right of the Fortnite item shop.
+You should try it out (and more importantly, give me money, like lots of money, like so much money, like insane amounts of money, like huge profits, insane profit margins, juse use code matt, not hard, its literally 4 letters) #ad :)

 ## some other stuff about the site
 This site was made by [AndyThePie](https://github.com/andythepie){:class="ext github"} on GitHub and is powered using the excellent [Jekyll](https://jekyllrb.com){:class="ext other"}, and hosted with GitHub Pages.
 Its icons come from a subsetted version of [Font Awesome 5](https://fontawesome.com){:class="ext other"}.
 You can find the source code of the site [here](https://github.com/andythepie/andythepie.github.io){:class="ext github"} (although I wouldn't recommend it).